YuxiangChai/NYU-HPC-Guide/README.md

 OOD (Open OnDemand) is the GUI tools for HPC.
 Log into [https://ood.hpc.nyu.edu](https://ood.hpc.nyu.edu) and select **Interactive Apps**, where you can find many tools including Jupyter Notebook.

-Also we can easily use `conda` environments and `venv` environments in OOD.
+Also we can easily use `venv` environments in OOD.
 All you need to do is to activate the environment and install `ipykernel` and register it.
 You can find tutorials online.

+For `conda` environments, it's more complex.
+We need to use `singularity` to build the jupyter kernel environment.
+Official link is [here](https://sites.google.com/nyu.edu/nyu-hpc/hpc-systems/greene/software/open-ondemand-ood-with-condasingularity?authuser=0).